 This recipe has been seen by more people than any other single recipe on Chewing The Fat

-You have just landed on the most popular post ever on Chewing the Fat.
-It’s been read 19,245 times and counting.
-It is so popular in our house, that I was promptly dismissed when I suggested to Andrew that I wanted to try a new version using this Christmas’ Roast Beef to make it.
-Stick to the original recipe I was told, in no uncertain terms.
+You have just landed on the most popular post on Chewing the Fat every single Christmas It’s been read 1,159 times in the last month.
+It is so popular in our house, that when I cooked another version last week, I practically had my head handed to me.
+And Andrew wasn’t wrong.
+It had nothing on this extraordinarily good dish. ” Stick to the original”, I was told, in no uncertain terms.
 Now I love this recipe, truly I do, so I am reprinting it exactly as it first appeared.
-But before you rush off and cook it, you might want to have a look at another hash recipe that celebrates the Fifth Birthday of Chewing the Fat.
-You’ll find it here: https://chewingthefat.us.com/2014/10/sheila-lukins-roast-beef-and-vegetable.html.
-But me, I am sticking with the original recipe, because I know what’s good for me.
+And besides, I am sticking with the original recipe because I know what’s good for me.

 Hash that’s proof that leftovers are often as good as the real thing.

-This week, the New York Times’ Dining Section featured a front-page article entitled “Lucky to Be a Leftover”.
-In it were some remarkable ideas from people all over who made meatballs from holiday hams (no recipe on that one and boy, did I want it!), to Veal Pojarski, made from diced roasted veal, pork or beef and a specialty of those two Montreal Chefs-of-the-Moment, Joe Beef’s own Dave McMillan and Frederic Morin.
+When I first cooked it, the New York Times’ Dining Section featured a front-page article entitled “Lucky to Be a Leftover”.
+In it were some remarkable ideas from people all over who made meatballs from holiday hams (no recipe on that one and boy, did I want it!), to Veal Pojarski, made from diced roasted veal, pork or beef and a specialty of those two Montreal Chefs Joe Beef’s own Dave McMillan and Frederic Morin.
 The Montrealers go all the way to sticking a roasted bone in the resultant meatball.
 The thing looks phenomenally good.
 But to me, the best thing to do with the gorgeous centerpiece from our Christmas Day table, our standing Rib Roast of Beef, is to make Roast Beef Hash.

 Ode to Great Hash